michaeljoseph/changes/README.md

   --dry-run             Prints the commands that would have been executed.
   --skip-changelog      For the release task: should the changelog be generated
                         and committed?
-  --debug               Debug output.
+  --tox                 Use tox instead of nosetests --debug               Debug output.

+The commands do the following: changelog   Generates an automatic changelog from your commit messages version     Increments the __version__ attribute of your module's __init__ test        Runs your tests with nosetests tag         Tags your git repo with the new version number upload      Uploads your project with setup.py clean sdist upload release     Runs all the previous commands
 ```

 The default workflow is to run the `changelog` command to autogenerate